-Capital Lawyering students must complete a minimum of 14 units approved by the Certificate
+Capital Lawyering students must complete a minimum of 14 units approved by the Capital

-Interested students should submit an application early in law school, and meet with
+submit an application early in law school and meet with the Concentration Director

 - Statutes and Regulations — three (3) units